Spherical adjunction and Serre functor from microlocalization: Doubling and fiber sequence

 where $\wrap_\Lambda^\pm$ are the functors given in Theorem \ref{w=ad}.
 In particular, the left and the right adjoint $m_\Lambda^l$ and $m_\Lambda^r$ can be decomposed to a inclusion followed by a quotient:

 \end{theorem}

 The doubling functor in sheaf theory goes back to Guillermou \cite{Gui}*{Section 13-15}, and is also formulated in a different way in Nadler-Shende \cite{NadShen}*{Section 6}.
 Here we will generalize that functor to arbitrary Reeb flows on $S^{*}M$.
-In Lagrangian Floer theory, the stop doubling construction has been discussed in the setting of Fukaya-Seidel categories \cite{AbGan} (see also \cite{AbSmithKhov,AbAurouxHMS}) as the cup functor
+In Lagrangian Floer theory, the stop doubling construction has been discussed in the setting of Fukaya-Seidel categories \cite{AbGan} (see also \cite{AbSmithKhov,AbAurouxHMS}) as the cup functor and also in the setting of partially wrapped Fukaya categories as the doubling trick \cite{Ganatra-Pardon-Shende2}*{Example 8.7}, cup functor or Orlov functor \cite{SylvanOrlov}.
+Recently the doubling trick has been used in the theory of (twisted) generating families \cite{TwistGF}*{Theorem~C}.